 Picture it: the year 2020.
 A year of cancelled plans, self-isolation and grounded planes.
 With promising news of a vaccine to be distributed throughout 2021, we join the industry in anticipating a rebound.
 The year ahead will be huge and full of hope; for wellness, for travel, and for simply renewal.
 A vaccine is not necessarily a cure-all solution, but actively seeking travel inspiration feels a little less selfish.
 Although, the more important questions await, such as: Where can we go?
 What hoops do we need to jump through to get there and back?
 Should we book now or wait for the fog to clear?
 Here’s the view from my crystal ball: We may not be traveling yet, but here’s a calendar curated to Belize adventures for any month of the year for when you are indeed ready.
 Whether that’s 2021 or even 2022.

-Its page one, and now’s your time to set the pace for the year ahead.
-When we do travel again, there’s two approaches: all out ambitious escapes and mindful simplicity.
+It’s page one, and now’s your time to set the pace for the year ahead.
+When we do travel again, there are two approaches: all-out ambitious escapes and mindful simplicity.
 If you’re feeling ambitious, opt for an exclusive-use, all-inclusive experience for the ultimate in privacy.
 The first one that springs to mind is Royal Belize, a Muy’Ono Resort.
 Certainly ranked as one of the most luxurious resorts catering to one party at a time, form a travel bubble with 10 like-minded adults on this 7.5-acre private island off the Southern coast of Belize.
 Children stay free.

 If you’re craving more of life’s simple pleasures (like fishing on the Caribbean Sea), opt for fuss-free accommodations with Thatch Caye, a Muy’Ono Resort.
 The all-inclusive accommodations are breathtaking with a rustic Belizean feel, but only include the necessities (and air-conditioning, of course).
 After all, the benefit of an island getaway is the (welcomed) isolation.
 Instead, live out your overwater cabana dreams as you immerse yourself in your surroundings.